BETWEEN FOUR WORLDS: CHINA, RUSSIA, JAPAN AND AUSTRALIA;

 Kojima’s 1967 PAFTA concept was in effect an attempt to answer this leftwing argument.

-Kojima’s answer seemed to be that the US and others would overlook the problem.
+Kojima’s answer seemed to be that the US and the others would overlook the problem.
 They would realise the Cold War merits of encouraging Japan to look to the Pacific rather than to Asia.
 They would be willing to give Japan a free ride.

 Another flaw was the fact that multilateral free trade schemes between nations with different economic levels and needs inevitably cause problems.
 It is one reason why the WTO is in such a mess, and why the EU found it so hard for so long to get off the economic ground.

 If freer trade is seen as desirable, then the bilateral FTA’s which we see today make much more sense.

 A further flaw was that the US, even then, had global ambitions.
 It was not going to tie its economy to one small area of the globe, just for the sake of Japan.